Katelyn Rowland: Return to North Carolina Courage, 2022–2023

+Bay FC, 2024

+Bay FC announced Rowland's retirement from professional soccer on February 14, 2025.

 International career

 Rowland has represented the United States on the under-15, under-17, under-20, and under-23 national teams.
 In 2014, she was the starting goalkeeper at the 2014 FIFA U-20 Women's World Cup and 2014 CONCACAF Women's U-20 Championship tournaments and was awarded the Golden Glove award at the CONCACAF Championship after tallying four shutouts.

+Coaching career

+Upon her retirement, Rowland joined the Courage as an assistant goalkeeping coach.